pro100svitlo/FingerprintAuthHelper/README.md

     }
 ```
 That's pretty much all what you need to start the work!
-Full documentation and all option descriptions you can find [here](Docs.md).
+Full documentation and all options descriptions you can find [here](Docs.md).

 ---